implse/Data_Structure_Python/README.md

 - The distance to a vertex is calculated by the sum of the weights of the edges on the path from the source to that vertex.

 - We update the distances in case the newly computed distance is smaller than the old distance which we have already computed.

+Time Complexity : O(V * Log(V) + E)

+1 - Find the cheapest unvisited node reachable.
+2 - Mark it as visited and keep track on which nodes you can visit from it.
+3 - Repeat.